Skanderbeg Square: 2011

 In September 2011, the earlier plan was scrapped and a new one introduced by the new mayor, Lulzim Basha.
 The use of the square by all motor vehicles was restored through the construction of a narrower road segment around the center of the square including bicycle lanes.
 The existing green field south of Skanderbeg's statue was extended northward for a few hundred meters, while trees were planted in most places.

 2016

 The next mayor, Erion Veliaj, announced that instead the 2010 plan would be reintroduced with minor changes such as greater green space areas around the square, underground parking, and the introduction of stone material taken from all corners of Albania, and Albanian inhabited lands.
 Albania's rich flora would be represented in the gardens around the square, while the former garden behind Skanderbeg's monument would be restored to the pre-2010 state and named Europe Park.

 Construction works started in 2016 with the finishing of the small ring road around the square.

 Once the project is completed, the square will serve as a venue where the surrounding institutions would showcase themselves in an open environment concept.
 The square will also serve as a local farmers market with vendors from rural Tirana showcasing their organic products.
-The square was opened to the public in June 2017.
+The square, designed by 51N4E and Anri Sala, was opened to the public in June 2017.